Simple Sautéed Swiss Chard

 - Instead of finishing with balsamic add a splash of cream in the last minute or two of cooking.
 Once it comes off the heat stir in a generous handful of grated parmesan cheese.

-What to Serve with this Sauteed Chard Recipe
+What to serve with Swiss Chard

 - This Balsamic Chicken would be nice or my beloved Turkey Meatloaf recipe.